What is Pupil Premium?

 Pupils do not have to take up their entitlement to a free meal but Local Authorities and schools recommend that they do.
 The government is made aware of each pupil claiming FSMs each term via the school census so they have up-to-date information on those eligible.

-How much are Pupil Premium Grants worth and how are they spent?
+How are Pupil Premium Grants spent?

 Schools must spend the grant for the educational benefit of their eligible pupils.
 The grant can be spent on services that benefit pupils at the school or their families, in the locality in which the school is situated.
 Pupil Premium grants can be carried forward to the next financial year if all the money is not spent in the year in which it is allocated.